 Valuation adjustments to assets relate primarily to adjustments to remove deferred acquisition costs and insurance and reinsurance receivables not yet due, as these are taken into account in the valuation of technical provisions under Solvency II.
-No adjustments have been made to the valuation of investments for the purposes of Solvency II as they are already valued on a market consistent basis under Luxembourg GAAP.
+Investments, valued on an amortised cost basis under Luxembourg GAAP have been adjusted to fair value as required for Solvency II.